tonyest/Prospress/readme.txt

 = Props =

 As a major WordPress plugin, Prospress has code and contributions by a number of developers.

-Special thanks to:
+Special thanks must go to:

-* [Scribu](http://profiles.wordpress.org/users/scribu/) for his work on the price filter and post sort widgets, and his [Query Multiple Taxonomies](http://wordpress.org/extend/plugins/query-multiple-taxonomies/) plugin; and
+* [Scribu](http://profiles.wordpress.org/users/scribu/) for the filter and sort widgets and his [Query Multiple Taxonomies](http://wordpress.org/extend/plugins/query-multiple-taxonomies/) plugin;
-* [Andy Potatin](http://profiles.wordpress.org/users/andypotanin/) for customizing his excellent [WP-Invoice](http://wordpress.org/extend/plugins/wp-invoice/) plugin to work for marketplace transactions.
+* [Andy Potatin](http://profiles.wordpress.org/users/andypotanin/) for customizing his excellent [WP-Invoice](http://wordpress.org/extend/plugins/wp-invoice/) plugin.

 = Want to know more? =